-Volvulus is most commonly due to a birth defect called malrotation, which is when the bowel becomes misaligned during fetal development.
-The bowels do not have a normal attachment to the abdominal wall, which makes it possible for the bowels to shift out of their normal position or to rotate.
-Volvulus can also occur in the absence of underlying malrotation.
-If the volvulus is associated with malrotation, it often occurs early in life, frequently in the first year.
+It is most commonly due to a birth defect called malrotation, which is when the bowel becomes misaligned during fetal development.
+The bowels do not have a normal attachment to the abdominal wall, which makes it possible for the bowels to shift out of their normal position or rotate.
+It can also occur in the absence of underlying malrotation.
+If it is associated with malrotation, it often occurs early in life, frequently in the first year.

 Symptoms of Volvulus

-Infants suffering from volvulus experience a sudden onset of symptoms identical to those of bowel obstruction.
+Infants suffering from this condition experience a sudden onset of symptoms identical to those of bowel obstruction.
 Symptoms are generally dramatic enough that infants are quickly taken to the emergency room, which can be critical for survival.

-Some children with volvulus experience recurring episodes of vomiting with abdominal pain, which resolve without treatment.
+Some children with may also experience recurring episodes of vomiting with abdominal pain, which resolve without treatment.
 This may be due to a condition known as ‘intermittent volvulus,’ which occurs when the bowel just happens to twist, then untwist on its own.

-Symptoms which may indicate bowel obstruction due to volvulus include:
+Symptoms that may indicate bowel obstruction due to volvulus include: